New Student Advisement & Course Registration

 If I Wait Until Orientation or Later, Won’t All the Classes Be Taken by Current Students?

-- No. The College specifically reserves a pre-determined number of seats for new students registering in introductory-level courses during the summer months.
+- No. The college reserves a predetermined number of seats for new students registering especially in introductory-level courses during the summer months.

 What Do I Do If I Want to Change My Major?